 That means if there is even a little gap in your knowledge of a particular concept, chances are there is a course for that exact problem you might be facing.

 With the huge number of courses available on the platform, won’t finding the right one be a problem?

 The biggest highlight of the courses is that they are devoid of videos.
 That’s right, no videos.
-It’s all based on text and then there are lots of graphs, pictures, illustrations, and charts for the visual aids aspect.
+It’s all based on text, and there are many graphs, pictures, illustrations, and charts for the visual aids aspect.

-I did find that the format of the courses allowed me to quickly flip back and forth to catch up on something like you would have it when reading a printed book but it might not be everyone.
+I found that the course format allowed me to quickly flip back and forth to catch up on something like you would have it when reading a printed book, but it might not be everyone.

 But who should be using Educative.io?
 That’s our next stop.

 Everything on Educative.io pertains to coding, coding, coding, so it’s for anyone who is a software techie.

 For an enterprise, conducting onboarding exercises can be hectic.
 How do you manage the employees?
 How do you assess their level of preparedness?

 Educative.io’s enterprise solution can make things easier.
 I discovered that businesses could use it to create and assign onboarding plans and monitor the progress of their test members in a simple dashboard.

 Anybody with interest in coding or programming can make use of Educative.io in a variety of ways.